ROXBOZ/demo-calendar/README.md

 # Lowkick Calendar – demo

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/pages/api-reference/create-next-app).
-It is designed as a **comprehensive developer showcase** to demonstrate my full-stack modern web development skilsl, with an emphasis on scalability, UI/UX best practices, accessibility, and robust architecture.
+It is designed as a **comprehensive developer showcase** to demonstrate my full-stack modern web development skills.

 ## Project Goals

-This application serves as a **calendar interface for structured course schedules**.
+This application serves as a **calendar for martial arts course schedule**.
 It is built to demonstrate expertise in:

 - TypeScript with strict typing for data safety
 - Component-driven architecture (React + Next.js)